-I personally use the Google Wifi.
-It's been two years since I've purchased it, and it is still running strong and giving me fast internet speeds in my upstairs bedroom.
-I also get fast internet in my backyard (which is a bonus!), although I don't spend much time on the internet when I'm out there.
+It's been two years since I've purchased it, and it is still running strong.
+I get around 55 Mbps in the upstairs bedroom.
+It's not the full 60 Mbps I pay for, but it's still faster than other systems I've used.
+I also get fast internet in my backyard (which is a bonus!).

 How Do I Set Up a Mesh Network?

 - Connect one of those pods to your modem (the plastic tower you got from your internet provider).
-You should already have a modem if have internet connection.
+You should already have a modem if you have an internet connection.

 - Connect the other pods anywhere you want throughout the house.
 The pods speak to each other wirelessly, so you only need an electrical outlet—no ethernet cords needed!
 The one pictured above is plugged into an electrical outlet in my upstairs bedroom.

 - Download the Google Wifi app according to the instructions that come with your system.
 Just follow the super easy instructions.
 I am not tech-savvy, and I was able to set up the entire thing within 15 minutes.